leafOfTree/vim-project/README.md

 call project#begin()
 ```

-Next, just open any file under a project to trigger auto detection as described below.
+Next, open any file under a project to trigger auto detection as described below.

 ### Auto detect projects